actinia-org/actinia-introduction/docs/index.md

 Each URL is called a **request** while the data sent back to the user is called a **response**, after some **processing** was performed.

+There are two types of request: **synchronous** and **asynchronous**.
+In the case of a synchronous request, the client sends it to the server and waits for a response.
+In geospatial computing, processing can take some time, which would block the client because it is only waiting.
+To avoid this, there is also the asynchronous request type.
+Here the client does not wait directly for a response, but checks from time to time whether the job has been completed (by "polling").

 <!--
 ###  Concepts of service URL, resources, request, response...